FEDERAL ENERGY EFFICIENT HOME IMPROVEMENT CREDIT (25C)

 What is the heat pump tax credit?

-The federal government recently passed a law that offers all households who pay federal income taxes up to a $2,000 credit for the installation of a qualifying heat pump.
+All households who pay federal income taxes are eligible for up to a $2,000 credit for the installation of a qualifying heat pump, as long as purchase and installation are completed before Dec.
+31, 2025.

 Hide details

-The most challenging part of using this tax credit is figuring out if your heat pump qualifies.
+It can be challenging to figure out if your heat pump qualifies for this tax credit — especially under a tight deadline.
 The appliance efficiency rules are not straightforward, and finding a good list of qualifying appliances is difficult.
 But don’t worry — we’ll explain how you can determine if you’re eligible for the heat pump tax credit, which heat pumps qualify, and how to use the tax credit.

-Heat pumps are just one of the home improvements that may qualify for the 25C Energy Efficient Home Improvement Credit.
+Heat pumps are just one of the home improvements that may qualify for the 25C Energy Efficient Home Improvement Credit, all of which expire on Dec.
+31, 2025.
 Projects like energy-efficient doors, insulation, and heat pump water heaters may qualify as well.

 Project Type:Electrical componentsHow much funding can you receive from 25C for qualifying projects?: